Calliari/shell-script/create-service/README.md

 3 - create another file in another directory now, with ".service" extension this time;

 ```
-$ touch /lib/systemd/system/sample.service
+$ touch /etc/systemd/system/sample.service
 ```

-4 - Hard code with the file created, the sample can be check on this repo with the name sample.service
+4 - Hard code with the file created, the sample can be check on this repo with the name `sample.service`

-##### Now is the path and the command are correct just start your service with;
+##### Now if the path and the command are correct just start your service with;

+The service's naem to be started would be the file created without the `.service` extention, E.X;

 ```
 $ sudo service sample start